yuk7/ArchWSL/README.md

 ### 📁zip
 #### 1. [Download](https://github.com/yuk7/ArchWSL/releases/latest) installer zip file.

-#### 2. Extract all files in zip file to same directory.
+#### 2. Extract all files in the zip file to the same directory.
-Please extract to a folder that you has full access permission.
+Please extract to a folder that you have full access permission.
 For example, 'Program Files' can not be used.

 #### 3. Run Arch.exe to Extract rootfs and Register to WSL.